Fort York: Grounds

 Fort York National Historic Site occupies approximately 16.6 ha of land.
 When the fort was initially established, it was situated along the Toronto waterfront.
 However, decades of land reclamation projects beginning in 1850 resulted in the fort being situated 900 m inland by the 1920s.
 At one point, the military reserve that the fort was on was 768 acre, although its size slowly shrank as portions of the reserve were partitioned to build housing and factories.
 The grounds is the property of the municipal government of Toronto and is one of several National Historic Sites of Canada not owned or maintained by Parks Canada.

 The national historic site includes Fort York, the mustering grounds west of the fort known as Garrison Common, the visitor centre, and military cemeteries situated to the north of the fort; including cemeteries and green spaces physically separated from the rest of the national historic site by the Railway Lands.
 The parkland north of the Railway Lands is connected to the rest of the historic site by two pedestrian and cycle bridges known as Garrison Crossing.
 Completed in 2019, the two bridges are the first bridges in Canada to be made entirely of stainless steel.
 The cemetery was used for the interment of soldiers and their families from 1793 to 1863.
 A portion of the cemetery was later renamed Victoria Memorial Square.
 Several of the original headstones used in the cemetery were later utilized to create a memorial at Victoria Memorial Square.

 In 2004, the provincial heritage conversation district was expanded to include Fort York Armoury, located southwest of the visitor centre.
 However, as opposed to the rest of the historic site, Fort York Armoury remains in use as a drill hall and armoury for the Canadian Army, with the Department of National Defence acting as the custodians for the building.

 The grounds of the national historic site, including Garrison Common, the military cemeteries, and the parkland is accessible to the public year-round.
 However, access to the fort and the visitor centre is limited by the museum's operating hours.

 Exhibits on the War of 1812, and military life in 19th century Canada are displayed in the buildings inside the fort, and the visitor centre.
-In addition to museum exhibits, the site also employs historical reenactors made up of secondary school students, known as the Fort York Guard.
-The reenactment unit was constituted in 1994 by the Toronto Historical Board; with its management later assumed by the Friends of Fort York association.
-The Fort York Guard and its band component wear the uniforms of the Canadian Regiment of Fencible Infantry.